Paycheck (film): Plot

 Jennings meets with Shorty to try to figure out what happened, but then sees a lottery number result on a television, the numbers matching those on a fortune cookie message in the envelope.
 He realizes that he must have built a machine at Allcom to see into the future, planting items in that envelope to help fix things.
 At Allcom, Rethrick tries to use Jennings' machine, but instead finds that it was jury-rigged to go offline after Jennings had left.
-Rethrick studies Jennings' habits while at Allcom and discovers that he got romantically involved with Porter and left a secret message to meet her at a cafe later that day.
+Rethrick studies Jennings' habits while at Allcom and discovers that he became romantically involved with Porter and left a secret message to meet her at a cafe later that day.
 Rethrick sends a body double to try to coerce Jennings to turn over the envelope, but the real Porter shows up and rescues Jennings.
 The two elude the FBI and Rethrick's men.
 While hiding, they find that the stamps on the envelopes contain microdot images taken from the device, showing newspaper headlines from the future that while Allcom became incredibly successful with the device, it led to international political strife and the United States launching a pre-emptive nuclear strike.
 They agree that the machine must be destroyed.

 Using the last items in the envelope, Jennings and Porter gain access to Allcom and the machine, while separately the FBI have started to investigate Allcom.
 Jennings discovers the circuit he rigged and fixes it, while booby-trapping the machine to be destroyed in a few minutes.
-He uses the machine one last time to see himself being shot at by an FBI agent in the catwalks about the machine.
+He uses the machine one last time to see himself being shot at by an FBI agent in the catwalks above the machine.
 Rethrick, Wolfe, and other men arrive, and Jennings and Porter escape to the catwalks.
 Wolfe tries to use the machine to help track Jennings, while Rethrick corners the pair on the catwalk.
 FBI agents storm the lab, and one appears on the catwalk, the same tableau that Jennings had seen.
 As the FBI fires, a watch from the envelope beeps, and Jennings dodges in time for the bullet to fatally hit Rethrick.
 Wolfe is killed as Jennings' booby-trap goes off and destroys the machine.
 After the chaos dies down and the FBI begin a full investigation, Agent Dodge finds the watch Jennings had used, but consequently hides it and declares him dead.

 Elsewhere, Jennings, Porter, and Shorty have moved to the countryside.
-Shorty was able to use his influence to rescue the cage of a pair of lovebirds Porter had been raising at Allcom.
+Shorty was able to use his influence to rescue the cage of a pair of mulga parrots Porter had been raising at Allcom.
 Recalling the fortune cookie message from the envelope, Jennings looks in the cage and finds a lottery ticket for the winning jackpot of US$90 million.